Saturday, May 3, 2025

 sudo apt install golf-dbgsym

-Also you can get the source code for Golf (you may need to install dpkg-dev for this to work):
+Also you can get the source code for Golf (replace <version> with Golf version, such as for example "601.4.54"):

-Once you get the source in the current directory, you can reference it in gdb:
+Once you get the source in the current directory, you can reference it in gdb (where <path to source> is path to source code, which is obtained above, typically something like golf-<version>):

 (gdb) directory <path to source>